-If PFS is being used for the exchange, the AP shall perform the group’s scalar-op (see 12.4.4.1 (General)) with the STA’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+If PFS is being used for the exchange, the FILSR shall perform the group’s scalar-op (see 12.4.4.1 (General)) with the FILSO’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

-The AP transmits the Authentication frame to the STA.
-Upon transmission of the FILS Authentication frame, the AP proceeds to key establishment per 12.11.2.5 (Key establishment with FILS authentication).
+The FILSR transmits the Authentication frame to the FILSO.
+Upon transmission of the FILS Authentication frame, the FILSR proceeds to key establishment per 12.11.2.5 (Key establishment with FILS authentication).

-Non-AP STA processing of Authentication frame
+FILSO processing of Authentication frame

-The STA processes the received Authentication frame as follows:
+The FILSO processes the received Authentication frame as follows:

-The STA shall abandon FILS authentication if any of the following conditions occur:
+The FILSO shall abandon FILS authentication if any of the following conditions occur:

 The received Authentication frame does not include the Authentication Algorithm Number equal to 4 (FILS Shared Key authentication without PFS) or 5 (FILS Shared Key authentication with PFS) (see 9.4.1.1 (Authentication Algorithm Number field)).

-PMKSA caching was attempted and the received Authentication frame includes a PMKID that does not match a PMKID in the Authentication frame sent by the STA.
+PMKSA caching was attempted and the received Authentication frame includes a PMKID that does not match a PMKID in the Authentication frame sent by the FILSO.

 The received Authentication frame does not include either a PMKID or an EAP-Finish/Reauth packet.